Undergraduate Study - Frequently asked questions

 Is there an application fee?

-No, Jacobs University does not charge an application fee.
+No, Constructor University does not charge an application fee.

 What is Early Decision?

-Early Decision is an early admission policy for admitting freshmen to Jacobs University’s undergraduate programs.
-Prospective students applying within the Early Decision plan consider Jacobs University to be their top choice.
+Early Decision is an early admission policy for admitting freshmen to Constructor University’s undergraduate programs.
+Prospective students applying within the Early Decision plan consider Constructor University to be their top choice.
 The Early Decision plan is binding, meaning that if you are admitted, you are obliged to accept our offer of admission and withdraw all applications made to other universities.

 Why should I apply Early Decision?